How Restorative Practice Works at Woodleigh

 Restorative Practices are used at Woodleigh to repair relationships that have been damaged.
 Restorative conversations allow those involved to share how they have been impacted and for those who have caused harm to hear this.
 Additionally, it provides the harmed person with an opportunity to hear the other person’s plan to make amends, reflect on their actions and, with guidance, identify steps to take to repair the relationship.
 It is not about letting go or being coerced to forgive, it is about being part of a process where they feel safe, supported and listened to.
 This process is not a quick fix; it takes time, and we need to ensure all voices have been heard.
 This approach encourages students to act with compassion.

-Imagine two Year 9 students have had a verbal altercation.
-There’s a history of tension between them and on this particular day, one student walks away more hurt than the other.
+Imagine two students have had a verbal altercation.
+There’s a history of tension between them, and on this particular day, it has spilled over, and one student walks away more hurt than the other.
 A traditional disciplinary response might involve shutting it down with a suspension or detention - without conversation.
-Punishing the behaviour without addressing any underlying cause is going to leave anger and tensions simmering on both sides, avoiding accountability, so the unresolved problems continue.
+Punishing the student without addressing any underlying cause can often be a temporary solution to appease one side; however, this isn’t a sustainable solution and removes the opportunity for a meaningful change.

 What if the same two students are invited into a healthy, guided conversation?
-They can speak up, each can listen and begin to understand how and why they have hurt or been hurt by the other person.
-These students may never be friends, but the next time a similar challenge arises, the cause and effect may unfold quite differently.
-Both students walk away with dignity, and this has benefits well beyond the isolated incident.
+They can speak up, they can listen and then begin to understand how and why they have hurt or been hurt by the other person.
+It is possible that the friendship may not return to what it was, but next time a similar challenge arises, the cause and effect may unfold differently.
+They can both walk away with dignity and this has benefits well beyond the isolated incident.
+It is possible that the two students involved may still leave these discussions not feeling totally satisfied; however, it does provide them with a sense of clarity that we are addressing the behaviour and not the person.
+That being said, there may still be consequences for the behaviour that has taken place.

 Sustainable Restorative Practices are designed to achieve genuine results, rather than quick fixes, and all parties play a role in resolving the issue.
 Along the way, students become more aware of how their actions impact others, how to manage their emotions and how to move forward.
 This process allows students to become kind, compassionate and resilient members of the Woodleigh community.
 As they grow and develop beyond their school years, they take these skills with them into their personal lives and workplaces.